Blood Runs East by S.H. Stratman

-My books are on Amazon and Goodreads, and both replicate posts on this blog.
-I am the current chairman of the Hong Kong Writers’ Circle, I am sometimes asked to review books for the Hong Kong Review of Books, and the Hong Kong Free Press publishes some of my rants.
-I am also a (somewhat grandiosely titled) Professional Reader at Net Galley.
+You can find me on Amazon and Goodreads, and both replicate posts on this blog.
+I am a former chairman of the Hong Kong Writers’ Circle, I am sometimes asked to review books for the Hong Kong Review of Books, and Hong Kong Free Press used to publish some of my rants.

 Fiction is fuel to our greatest faculty, the imagination.
 To imagine something is to create an image of it in our mind.
 Be it James Bond extracting himself from the clutches of SPECTRE, Raskoinikov committing the perfect murder or Frodo succumbing to the lure of the one ring, fiction enlivens our world with images that are of it, yet not of it.
-Because those images are so intense, they deepen and enliven our understanding of the world: they take us to cultures, places and times we could never visit where we meet the people we’ve always most wanted or feared to meet.
+Because those images are so intense, they deepen and enliven our understanding of the world, take us to cultures, places and times we could never visit, and meet the people we’ve always most wanted or feared to meet.
 We suspend our belief only to gain deeper insight, we laugh only to have reason to cry, and we rejoice in the power of the word.

 My father was a rock-climber and mountaineer, my mother a sailor: I got the bug early.
 For me, the natural world – not the “environment” – is a place of fear and promise, of escape and hope.
 I am constantly redefining my relationship with it, yet, looking out of my flat at the edge of the world’s most crowded square mile, I reflect on the huge portion of the world’s urban population who have no such relationship, whose lives are confined to four concrete walls and a smartphone.